Convenience store: Finland

 In Finland, convenience stores are referred to as kiosks, except for those found inside service stations, which are referred to simply as stores.
 The biggest convenience store chain is R-Kioski, with over 560 kiosks across the country, which are all franchise-licensed businesses.
 There are some independent convenience stores that use the word Kymppi or number 10 in their business name, which is reminiscent of a former large convenience store chain called 10-Kioski, which vanished around the early 2000s.
 Kymppi is a spoken colloquial word for number 10 ("kymmenen") in Finnish.

-Smaller towns often have independent kiosks.
-Convenience stores at service stations are run by either the station's parent oil company such as Shell or by either of the two major retail corporations in Finland, Kesko or S Group.
-Virtually all staffed service stations have a small convenience store.
+Smaller Finnish towns often maintain independent kiosks that operate outside the major national retail chains.
+Convenience stores at service stations are typically run either by the parent oil company, such as Shell, or by one of Finland's two dominant retail groups, Kesko (K‑Group) or S Group.
+Virtually all staffed service stations in Finland include a small convenience store.

 France

 In France chain convenience stores are referred to as supérettes, implying they are mini-supermarkets.
 Brands include Carrefour City, Casino, Coccimarket, Monop', Franprix, G20, Leader Price Express, Marché Plus, Sherpa, Sitis, Spar, Utile, and Vival (see Magasin de proximité).

 Some other, independent convenience shops are referred to as Arabe du coin – due to many Arabic-speaking immigrants from Northwest Africa who work in this sector of the economy.
 These shops often stay open later than the épiceries or groceries, even on public holidays.
 Shop owners consider the name improper, especially those who come from other ethnic groups, including Imazighen.